-The 8-year veteran swerved to avoid the merging vehicle, but motorcycle collided with another officer’s motorcycle.
+The 8-year veteran swerved to avoid the merging vehicle, but the motorcycle collided with another officer's motorcycle.
 The second officer was not injured.
 Neither was the driver of the car.

 The officer was thrown from his cycle onto the pavement in what the West Haven mayor called "a tragic accident."

 We do not know why the driver of the car did not slow to avoid the officers.
 We do know that in many similar situations, a driver will not look carefully at traffic while merging.
-In other situations, drivers who hit cyclists are distracted, speeding, intoxicated or involved in a combination of those factors.
+In other situations, drivers who hit cyclists are distracted, speeding, intoxicated, or involved in a combination of those factors.